-UC San Diego Extension TEFL certification courses provide a unique opportunity for international students and American students to study side-by-side, developing their knowledge of applied linguistics and their teaching techniques for the various English language skills and competencies.
+UC San Diego Extension TEFL Professional Certificate courses provide a unique opportunity for international students and American students to study side-by-side, developing their knowledge of applied linguistics and their teaching techniques for the various English language skills and competencies.
 Students are given just enough theory to provide a good foundation while taking courses which focus on the successful application of information about the English language and pedagogical principles for student-centered language teaching.
 Students will take many courses to strengthen their ability to teach English grammar, listening skills, pronunciation and fluency, speaking, writing, reading, and vocabulary development.
-The TEFL Practicum provides the chance to observe classroom teaching in action, and to develop and deliver a portfolio of effective lessons plans which are extremely useful when searching for employment.
+For the program electives, we recommend the TEFL Practicum: Developing & Delivering Lesson Plans course which provides the chance to observe classroom teaching in action, and to develop and deliver a portfolio of effective lessons plans which are extremely useful when searching for employment.
 A TEFL job resources guide is also available for graduates of the program.

 Whether you are looking to begin a new career, change careers, live and work abroad, travel overseas, or volunteer in the local community, our TEFL programs will help you to become a successful, resourceful, and confident English teacher in any educational setting.
 Let the adventure of a lifetime begin now!

 Course tuition is paid as you enroll in each course.
 No upfront fees must be paid in advance.
 The Program Fee can be paid at any time and is not required to begin enrolling in classes.

 Program Discounts & Scholarships

 It is recommended that students begin by taking EITHER of the following courses: